**originally published in 2017, updated with new information in 2023

-As you can see from the chart below, almost 60% of the elapsed time (time from start to finish) on a typical search is spent on extending simple courtesies to both the candidates and the search committee members.
-For example: If we are asking for a few hours of time from busy search committee members to review a document, we often give them a week or so to complete the task (unless we have previously agreed to handle that task at a scheduled time.)
-Similarly, it can take a week or two to find a suitable time and location for a search committee meeting.
-And the larger the committee, the longer the delays.
+For example, if we are asking for a few hours of time from busy search committee members to review a document, we often give them a week or so to complete the task (unless we have previously agreed to handle that task at a scheduled time.)
+Similarly, it can take a week or two to find a suitable time and/or location for a search committee meeting.
+Even virtual meetings take time to schedule, accounting for differences in time zones and the availability of committee members.
+The larger the committee, the longer it typically takes.

-As a point of comparison, senior staff searches are literally three times faster than CEO searches.
-It’s so predictable, we actually plot it all out on a project plan on the very first week of the search.
+As a point of comparison, senior staff searches are three times faster than CEO searches.
+It’s so predictable that we can actually develop an accurate project timeline during the very first week of the search.
 (Hiring is like any other task; the faster and more predictable it becomes, the less it costs.)
-When we are working directly with a single hiring manager (and not a committee) helping to fill positions at the VP or Director level, the total elapsed time needed for scheduling courtesies is less than a week for our clients, and less than 3 weeks for the candidates.
+When we are working directly with a single hiring manager (and not a committee) helping to fill positions at the vice president or director level, the total elapsed time needed for scheduling courtesies is less than a week for our clients and less than three weeks for the candidates.

 - How to Justify Search Firm Expenses to Your Board

 - What the Search Committee Should Consider in an Executive Search Timeline

 - The Staffing Advisors Guide for Search Committees (a step-by-step guide through every stage of the hiring process for top leadership hires)